SvenTiigi/STLocationRequest/README.md

 ```swift
 locationRequestController.locationSymbolIcon = FAType.FALocationArrow
 ```
 > Set the location symbol icon which will be displayed in the middle of the STLocationRequest-Controller.
-The devault value is FALocationArrow.
+The default value is FALocationArrow.
 You can browse at http://fontawesome.io/icons/ or https://github.com/Vaberer/Font-Awesome-Swift for other icons but be aware to use a icon which is in the context of a location request.

 #### LocationSymbolColor
 ```swift